PMR2/PMR2userdocs/workingwithworkspaces.rst

 When working in a collaborative team you would generally enable the **Can push** and **Can view** permissions for all team members and only enable the **Can add** and **Can edit** permissions for the team members responsible for the workspace presentation in the website.
+Repository administrators are able to create *teams* of users to ease access control for groups of users, please
+`contact <http://www.cellml.org/about/contact>`_ the repository admins if you would like a team created.

 Alternatively, if you wish to make your work available for searching by any users, including the ones who do not have an account with the